Adamancia Vault

 Where it runs

-Chrome, Edge, Brave and Arc (same engine), plus Firefox.
-Each browser keeps its own copy, so a rule you add in Chrome won't apply in Firefox unless you set it there too — or sync them through the bridge.
+Chrome, Edge, Brave, Arc, and Firefox.
+Each browser has its own setup, so a choice you make in Chrome will not automatically appear in Firefox unless you add it there too.

 What it can block